 The faithfulness and unity of the church is a key component in world evangelism, as it is a key component in the integrity of Christianity itself.
 How was this to be maintained?
 Let's consider what Paul and Peter said about this topic:

-And the things you have heard me say in the presence of many witnesses entrust to reliable men who will also be qualified to teach others.
-2 Tim 2:2 (NIV)
+The things which you have heard from me in the presence of many witnesses, entrust these to faithful men who will be able to teach others also.

 The church was the living testimony of the apostles; what they delivered to the church was entrusted to "faithful men" who would take their place as they passed.
 Just as the Holy Spirit guided the apostles in their role, the New Testament teaches that the Holy Spirit himself ordained those appointed as overseers to guide the church.